USER RESEARCH

 8 weeks

-I ran in-depth interviews with five participants from various sectors.
+I ran in-depth interviews with five participants across different age groups and sectors.
+Despite the diversity, consensus emerged early: the same core themes surfaced in every session.
 A common theme was the need for more clarity and support before making career decisions.
 That uncertainty showed up as conversion blockers in testing:

-Findings were transcribed and synthesised on FigJam; the team voted on priorities and I created a persona to guide design.
-I took on a comparison tool mockup (desktop and mobile).
-The tool has two parts: (1) Skills comparison—skills required across career options—and (2) Job information—salary and government grants.
+Findings were transcribed and synthesised on FigJam; the team voted on priorities.
+The comparison tool ranked highest because it directly addressed the top conversion blocker: irrelevant results from vague intent.
+I created a persona to anchor design decisions and took on the comparison tool mockup (desktop and mobile).
+The tool has two parts: (1) Skills comparison (skills required across career options) and (2) Job information (salary and government grants).

 Deliverables: research synthesis and persona, prioritised feature set, and a comparison tool prototype.
-The team is now exploring roadmap items such as the comparison tool, additional filters, and access to career coaches.
+Stakeholders adopted the persona and mockups for subsequent design and product decisions.
+The comparison tool, additional filters, and access to career coaches were added to the team's roadmap.
 If shipped, the tool is expected to reduce decision friction and improve match relevance so more users move from results to action.